-Article 6(1) requires the adoption of 'necessary conservation measures' for habitats located within a SAC.
-Special conservation measures' relating to the habitats of a SAC consist of the adoption of 'appropriate management plans specifically designed for the sites or integrated into other development plans'.
+11 Article 6(1) requires the adoption of 'necessary conservation measures' for habitats located within a SAC.
+Special conservation measures relating to the habitats of a SAC consist of the adoption of 'appropriate management plans specifically designed for the sites or integrated into other development plans'.
 Management plans are vitally important as they set the Site Conservation Objectives (SCOs).
 The SCOs therefore play an important role in the Appropriate Impact Assessment (AIA) procedure (infra).

 Article 6(2) of the Directive obliges the Member States to take 'appropriate steps to avoid, in the special areas of conservation, the deterioration of natural habitats and the habitats of species as well as disturbance of the species for which the areas have been designated, insofar as such disturbance could be significant in relation to the objectives of this Directive'.
-The CJEU has on several occasions offered clarifications relating to the implementation of Article 6 of the Habitats Directive.
-The following cases deal with the transposition of Article 6 of the Habitats Directive: Case C-374/98: Commission v France ('Basses Corbières') [2000] ECR I-10799; Case C-324/01: Commission v Belgium [2004] ECR I-11197; Case C-75/01: Commission v Luxembourg [2003] ECR I-1585; and Case C-143/02: Commission v Italy [2003] ECR I-2877.
+The CJEU has on several occasions offered clarifications relating to the implementation of Article 6 of the Habitats Directive: Case C-374/98 Commission v France ('Basses Corbières') [2000] ECR I-10799; Case C-324/01 Commission v Belgium [2004] ECR I-11197; Case C-75/01 Commission v Luxembourg [2003] ECR I-1585; and Case C-143/02 Commission v Italy [2003] ECR I-2877.